BFLB/monitoringplugin/README.md

 # monitoringplugin
 Library for building Nagios/Icinga/... style plugins written in go

-Work has just started.
-Not ready to use so far.
+First release.

+Supported check methods (activeWriter):
+- Active-Check

+Roadmap:
+- Passive-Check writer (commandfile)
+- Icinga-API writer

+To get an idea on how it can be used, have a look at activecheck.go in the cmd directory.

-Once useable, feedback, testing, using and contribution welcome.
+Feedback, testing, using and contribution welcome.

-Stay tuned.
+Stay tuned